Heimerdinger Build Guide by Bruticus

 Heimer has no escape, this is a must have on any Heimer when you're in a bad position and need to get out quick.
 It also allows you to escape over walls and chase if you need to.

 The second summoner spell is much more up to personal choice.
-I enjoy Teleport's map mobility which allows you to quickly return to lane or shop while still being available for a team fight or Gank.
+Teleport's map mobility allows you to quickly return to lane or shop while still being available for a team fight or Gank.

-Is a solid choice and lets you save allies mid teamfight.
-Furthermore it allows you to stick close by your turrets longer while they gun down the enemy.
-Lastly it can help bait your enemy to overextend.
+It allows you to stick close by your turrets longer while they gun down the enemy.
+It can help bait your enemy to overextend.
 Choose Heal or barrier if you are a bit newer to Heimer or want to play a bit safer.

 Ignite for those of you who play a little more aggressively.